Promotion and Tenure Guidelines

 To be evaluated favorably, an individual should contribute to the accomplishment of the mission of the University in several components of teaching, with contributions in the area of classroom teaching given greatest weight.
 Multiple measures of teaching quality should be provided as well as a statement indicating how these multiple measures of evaluation are used to improve the quality of instruction.

-Academic advising encompasses a variety of activities including service as chief departmental adviser, adviser to an assigned group of students, and career counseling.
+Academic advising encompasses a variety of activities including service as chief departmental advisor, advisor to an assigned group of students, and career counseling.

 Evidence and measures of quality of teaching and academic advising may include, but are not limited to: